 - the fall of Constantinople in 1453

 The fall of Constantinople resulted in its refugees arriving in Italy.
-Some of the refugees brought with them Ancient Greek texts, which had been locked away for many centuries in Constantinople.
+Some of the refugees brought with them Ancient Greek texts that had been locked away for many centuries in Constantinople.
 These Greek texts helped trigger the Renaissance in Italy.

 Fibonacci’s Book of Calculation was also important for European commerce and finance.
 In Arab lands the new number system had been used only by mathematicians and scientists.
 Fibonacci saw the superiority of the new system for businesses and devoted several chapters of his book to show calculations of profit, interest, and currency conversions.
 In fact, the book’s immediate impact on the commercial world was much greater than on the scientific world.